IsaacScript/isaacscript/docs/javascript-tutorial.md

 - 30 coins (double)
 - 7 coins (on sale)

-This means that we can get even more specific with our map definition by using an `enum`.
+This means that we can get even more specific with our item prices definition by using an `enum`.
 Unlike Lua, TypeScript has a built-in `enum` data type.

 ```typescript
 enum ItemPrice {